-Ok, so we are a few days into my new life in vietnam.
-I arrived on friday. fast forward to sunday, which was an insanely packed day for me! in the morning I met with the Canadian family (ROXY, STEVE, AND THEIR THREE ADOPTED BOYS) that has taken me under the wings.
+Ok, so we are a few days into my new life in Vietnam.
+I arrived on Friday.
+Fast forward to Sunday, which was an insanely packed day for me!
+In the morning, I met with the Canadian family (Roxy, Steve, and their three adopted boys) who have taken me under their wings.
 I went with them to their nondenominational church where over 200 people attend, majority of them being expats from Canada, the Netherlands, Australia, America, etc. but with a lot of

 THE ENTIRE DAY I WAS WITH roxy and her family, AND THAT CONTINUED INTO DINNER.
 WE WENT OVER TO ANOTHER FAMILY'S HOUSE FOR A NICE HOME COOKED MEAL.
 I HAD MET THem EARLIER IN THE DAY.
 THEY WERE FROM GREENSBORO, North carolina AND HAD BEEN TO WILMINGTON (where my family lives) NUMEROUS TIMES.
 IT WAS HILARIOUS TALKING ABOUT POPULAR PLACES TO GO IN THE TOWN where I GREW UP.
 IT'S A SMALL FREAKING WORLD.
 WE SPENT HOURS THERE LISTENING TO PHIL COLLINS (FORGOT HOW MUCH I LOVE HIM, HAHAHAH), GRILLING OUT ON THE PATIO (UM HELLO IMPORTED SAUSAGES!), PLAYING WITH THE KIDS (THIS SHOULDN'T SURPRISE ANYONE who knows me), AND EATING TONS OF GREAT FOOD.